Day 1: Fly overnight to Ireland

 Day 2: Dublin

-With your Tour Director you will see:
+With your Field Director you will see:

 - Grafton Street, a brick-lined street known as the center of commerce